Damilordz/Damilordz/README.md

 <!--<img src="personal.jpeg" alt="Profile Image" width="200" height="200">-->

-Hey there! 👋 I'm Adebowale Damilola Emmanuel, a passionate web developer.
+Hey there! 👋 I'm Adebowale Damilola Emmanuel, a passionate web developer 👨‍💻.
 Welcome to my GitHub profile!

 ## About Me
 I hold an MSc in Mechatronics with a focus on control systems.
 My dissertation explored the speed control of a DC motor using fuzzy logic and PID controllers.
 After completing my master's degree, I decided to pursue my interest in web development.
 I love building things that are both functional and beautiful.